StefonSimmons/sassy-landing-page/README.md

 ## Prerequisites
 - Proficiency in CSS
-- Proficiency in at a programming language (i.e. Javascript, Ruby or Python)
+- Proficiency in a programming language (i.e. Javascript, Ruby or Python)

 ## Objectives